Oklahoma City Motorcycle Accident Lawyer

 - The defendant’s breach directly resulted in quantifiable damage to the plaintiff

 Additionally, any potential recovery in Oklahoma may be reduced if the plaintiff had any role in causing their injuries.
 Under Oklahoma Statutes §24-14, any such reduction would be proportional.
-For example, if a jury finds that the plaintiff was 30 percent responsible for an accident, then any damage award they collect would be reduced by 30 percent.
+For example, if a jury 4rfinds that the plaintiff was 30 percent responsible for an accident, then any damage award they collect would be reduced by 30 percent.

 However, if the plaintiff was 50 percent or more at fault for the accident, Oklahoma law completely bars them from recovering any damages.